-We were also delighted to be a part of a landmark project on Greene Street.
+We were also delighted to be a part of another landmark windows and doors project on Greene Street.
 Greene Street is located in in SoHo’s Cast Iron District in Lower Manhattan.

 John B Snook, one of New York City’s most esteemed architects, originally designed the building over a century and a half ago.
 10 Greene Street features typical, double-hung windows, and three classic, solid wooden doors on its first floor.